regen-network/testnets/congo-1/treasure-hunt/README.md

 ## Where is it?
 The Regen Validators (DVD) telegram channel.

+## Who is it for?
+Validators on the `congo-1` testnet; participation rules are as per the rest of the Regen incentivised testnet programme.

 ## What is it for?
 There will be a _small_ reward, added to the incentivised testnet balance, for those validators that complete each challenge.